DataDog/documentation/content/en/metrics/volume.md

 - Which team owns these Top 500 metric names and is responsible for optimizing?
 - Which metrics are actually valuable (or not) to my organization?

-## Real-time visibility and monitoring on your account's estimated Custom Metrics usage
+## Real-time visibility and monitoring on your organization's Custom Metrics usage
-Datadog provides you real-time estimated usage metrics OOTB so you can understand and alert on your usage in real-time.
+Datadog provides you real-time _estimated_ usage metrics OOTB so you can understand and alert on your usage in real-time.
 You can quickly see a breakdown of:
 - Your account's indexed custom metrics volume in real-time (and how much of that indexed volume hasn't been optimized with [Metrics without Limits™][3] yet)
 - Your account's ingested custom metrics (emitted from metrics that have been configured with [Metrics without Limits™][3]) in real-time